Michel Foucault: Collège de France and Discipline and Punish: 1970–1975

 Foucault desired to leave Vincennes and become a fellow of the prestigious Collège de France.
 He requested to join, taking up a chair in what he called the "history of systems of thought", and his request was championed by members Dumézil, Hyppolite, and Vuillemin.
 In November 1969, when an opening became available, Foucault was elected to the Collège, though with opposition by a large minority.
 He gave his inaugural lecture in December 1970, which was subsequently published as L'Ordre du discours (The Discourse of Language).
 He was obliged to give 12 weekly lectures a year—and did so for the rest of his life—covering the topics that he was researching at the time; these became "one of the events of Parisian intellectual life" and were repeatedly packed out events.
 On Mondays, he also gave seminars to a group of students; many of them became a "Foulcauldian tribe" who worked with him on his research.
 He enjoyed this teamwork and collective research, and together they published a number of short books.
 Working at the Collège allowed him to travel widely, giving lectures in Brazil, Japan, Canada, and the United States over the next 14 years.
 In 1970 and 1972, Foucault served as a professor in the French Department of the University at Buffalo in Buffalo, New York.

-In May 1971, Foucault co-founded the Groupe d'Information sur les Prisons (GIP) along with historian Pierre Vidal-Naquet and journalist Jean-Marie Domenach.
+In February 1971, Foucault co-founded the Groupe d'Information sur les Prisons (GIP) along with historian Pierre Vidal-Naquet and journalist Jean-Marie Domenach.
 The GIP aimed to investigate and expose poor conditions in prisons and give prisoners and ex-prisoners a voice in French society.
 It was highly critical of the penal system, believing that it converted petty criminals into hardened delinquents.
 The GIP gave press conferences and staged protests surrounding the events of the Toul prison riot in December 1971, alongside other prison riots that it sparked off; in doing so it faced a police crackdown and repeated arrests.
-The group became active across France, with 2,000 to 3,000, members, but disbanded before 1974.
+The group became active across France, with 2,000 to 3,000, members, but disbanded in December 1972.
 Also campaigning against the death penalty, Foucault co-authored a short book on the case of the convicted murderer Pierre Rivière.
 After his research into the penal system, Foucault published Surveiller et punir: Naissance de la prison (Discipline and Punish: The Birth of the Prison) in 1975, offering a history of the system in western Europe.
 In it, Foucault examines the penal evolution away from corporal and capital punishment to the penitentiary system that began in Europe and the United States around the end of the 18th century.
 Biographer Didier Eribon described it as "perhaps the finest" of Foucault's works, and it was well received.